 R106.1.2 Provisions in referenced codes and standards.
 Where the extent of the reference to a referenced code or standard includes subject matter that is within the scope of this code, the provisions of this code, as applicable, shall take precedence over the provisions in the referenced code or standard.

-R106.2 Conflicting requirements.
-Where the provisions of this code and the referenced standards conflict, the provisions of this code shall take precedence.

-R106.3 Application of references.
+R106.2 Application of references.
 References to chapter or section numbers, or to provisions not specifically identified by number, shall be construed to refer to such chapter, section or provision of this code.

-R106.4 Other laws.
+R106.3Other laws.
 The provisions of this code shall not be deemed to nullify any provisions of local, state or federal law.
 In addition to the requirements of this code, all occupancies shall conform to the provisions included in the state building code (chapter 19.27 RCW).
 In case of conflicts among codes enumerated in RCW 19.27.031 (1) through (4) and this code, an earlier named code shall govern over those following.
 In the case of conflict between the duct sealing and insulation requirements of this code and the duct insulation requirements of Sections 603 and 604 of the International Mechanical Code, the duct insulation requirements of this code shall govern.

 SECTION R107